gkursi/Basic_Mixins/README.md

-# Basic_Mixins
+# Basic Mixins
-Basic mixins via ASM byte manipulation
+A failed attempt to make basic mixins via ASM byte manipulation

 ** doesnt work, currently only merges
-2 given methods **
+2 given methods and outputs the bytecode**